 - Journal of Geriatric Physical Therapy.
 (2013) Downey PA, Perry SB, Anderson JA.
 Screening Postmenopausal Women for Fall and Fracture Prevention.
 36:138-145.
 DOI: 10.1519/JPT.013e31827bc497

 - Journal of Physical Therapy Education 2013 in press.
 Bednarek M, Downey PA, Williamson A. The use of human simulation to teach acute care skills in a cardiopulmonary course.

 - Recreational Sports Journal 2013.
 Loughran MJ, Hamilton D, Downey PA, Winters C Going the Distance: An Interdisciplinary Seminar Series on a University Campus in Support of Training for Recreational Distance Running.
 37:55-65.

-- Journal of Physical Therapy Education 2012; Schreiber, Perry, Downey, Williamson."Implementation of an Innovative Continuing Education Program Focused on Translation of Knowledge into Clinical Practice: A Case Report"
+- Journal of Physical Therapy Education 2012; Schreiber, Perry, Downey, Williamson.

 - “Fracture Risk & Prevention: A Multi-Dimensional Approach; Physical Therapy Journal 2011; Perry, Downey